Leontes (horse)

 Leontes (リオンディーズ, foaled 29 January 2013) is a Japanese Thoroughbred racehorse and sire.
 He was rated the best two-year-old in Japan in 2015 after winning a minor race on his debut and then taking the Grade 1 Asahi Hai Futurity Stakes on his second and final start of the year.
-The following spring, he finished second in the Yayoi Sho, fourth in the Satsuki Sho and fifth in the Tokyo Yushun before his track career was ended by injury.
+The following spring, he finished second in the Yayoi Sho, fourth in the Satsuki Sho and fifth in the Tokyo Yushun before his track career was ended by an injury.

 Background

 Leontes is a dark bay or brown horse, standing 1.67 metres, with no white markings bred in Japan by Northern Farm.
 During his racing career he was owned by U Carrot Farm and trained by Katsuhiko Sumii.
 He was ridden in most of his races by the Italian-born jockey Mirco Demuro.

 His sire, King Kamehameha, was one of the best Japanese colts of his generation, beating a field including Heart's Cry and Daiwa Major in the 2004 Japanese Derby.
 His other winners as a breeding stallion include Lord Kanaloa, Rose Kingdom, Rey de Oro, Apapane and Duramente.
 Leontes' dam Cesario, a top-class racemare, won the Yushun Himba and the American Oaks and went on to produce the Japan Cup winner Epiphaneia and Saturnalia.
 Being a fourth-generation descendant of the Epsom Oaks winner Pia, Cesario was related to other major winners, including Chief Singer and Pleasantly Perfect.